ahmed0saber/quran_mailer/CONTRIBUTING.md

 2. **Clone** your forked repository to your local machine.
 3. **Create a new branch** for your feature or bug fix.
 4. **Make your changes** and ensure they follow the project's coding style and conventions.
+5. **Run the test suites** and modify your code if anyone failed till all test suites succeed.
-5. **Commit** your changes and provide a descriptive commit message.
+6. **Commit** your changes and provide a descriptive commit message.
-6. **Push** your changes to your forked repository.
+7. **Push** your changes to your forked repository.
-7. **Submit a pull request** to the main repository, explaining the changes you've made and why they should be merged.
+8. **Submit a pull request** to the main repository, explaining the changes you've made and why they should be merged.
-8. **Be responsive** to any feedback or questions regarding your pull request.
+9. **Be responsive** to any feedback or questions regarding your pull request.

 If you don't have any idea about what to contribute with, here are some ideas: